abcxyz/lumberjack/docs/clients.md

 For example, if `AUDIT_CLIENT_CONFIG_NAME` is set to be `my_config.yml`, it is pointing to `src/main/resources/my_config.yml`.

-The example here is using [Guice](https://github.com/google/guice).
+The example below is using [Guice](https://github.com/google/guice).

 ```java
 Injector injector = Guice.createInjector(new AuditLoggingModule());